 Nice is in the southeast part of France located on the Mediterranean Sea.

 Molly Morrison traveled to Zanzibar where she served as a volunteer teacher.
 She found a flyer at a coffee shop on campus in the spring and continued to see flyers posted around her dormitories.
 After an informational meeting, Morrison realized that this was not only something she wanted to do, but felt called to do.

 In her first time leaving the United States, the sophomore catcher traveled with an organization called One Heart Source.
 According to their website, One Heart Source “is a non-profit organization designed to empower young people through education, and to provide high quality education and care for vulnerable children in Tanzania and South Africa.”

 “They started out as an organization that would build orphanages for children whose parents died from HIV/AIDS,” said Morrison.
 “But they realized that they cannot effectively teach HIV/AIDS prevention when there is a lack of education programs.”

 Morrison, who had not previously thought of becoming an educator, recently declared her major as biology of global health.
 “Teaching was one of my greatest and most rewarding experiences,” she said.

-Morrison taught a sixth grade English class and a fourth grade math class in addition to the mentoring she did with four third graders.
+Morrison taught a sixth-grade English class and a fourth-grade math class in addition to the mentoring she did with four third-graders.
 In the evening, Morrison and her group worked with adults in the community to improve their English skills.
-She lived with a host family whose native-tongue was Swahili which posed a language barrier.
+She lived with a host family whose native-tongue was Swahili which posed a language barrier for the Illinois resident.

 “Although I was there as the educator, the people taught me so much more about myself than I could ever imagine,” Morrison said.
 “Every time something clicked for one of my students, whether it was how to subtract using borrowing or where to label elbow on the body, their faces lit up with excitement and pride, and I knew this was exactly where I needed to be.”